 Following the transfer of assets from the Participating Institutions, the Group entered into currency derivative contracts to reduce its exposure to exchange rate fluctuations arising on foreign currency denominated loans and receivables acquired.
 The gain or loss on derivative products comprises both realised and unrealised gains and losses.
 Realised and unrealised gains and losses are recognised in accordance with accounting policy 2.14.
 Currency derivatives are explained in more detail in Note 13.

-Included within total foreign exchange gains/(losses) for the year from 1 January 2014 to 31 December 2014 is cross currency swap interest charged amounting to \leq 24.7m.
+Included within total foreign exchange gains/(losses) for the quarter from 1 January 2015 to 31 March 2015 is cross currency swap interest charged amounting to €2.3m.

-10 Tax charge
+10 Tax (charge)/credit